rusalka013/microsoft-movie-analysis/README.md

 We do see some correlation between most released genre and the highest rated: Documentary and Drama.
 But there might be other factors outside of Rating contributing to Documentary and Drama to be the most released genres.

 Business Suggestions:
+* Released and Rating:
+Documentary and Drama have the highest ratings.
-* Action, Adventure, Sci-Fi, Fantasy, Mystery, and War are the most popular.
+* Popularity: Action, Adventure, Sci-Fi, Fantasy, Mystery, and War are the most popular.
 They also make up the top 10 most profitable genres.
-* Fantasy and Romance are the most profitable genre combo followed by  Family/Fantasy/Musical and Action/Adventure/Sci-Fi.
+* ROI: Fantasy and Romance are the most profitable genre combo followed by  Family/Fantasy/Musical and Action/Adventure/Sci-Fi.
-* Release a movie in both domestic and foreign markets to get the maximum gross.
+* Gross: Release a movie in both domestic and foreign markets to get the maximum gross.
 Foreign gross is responsible for over half of worldwide income (~53%).

 Next Steps:
 * To analyze the trends in genres over the years.